Debra Morgan: Season three

 As season three begins, Debra has had her hair cut to shoulder length, and has "sworn off men, liquor and smokes".
 She is working with a new partner, Detective Joey Quinn (Desmond Harrington), but has been approached by Internal Affairs officer Yuki Amado (Liza Lapira), who tells her that her partner is being investigated for corruption.
 She refuses to assist in the investigation, however.

-She is originally part of the team investigating the murder of Miguel Prado's (Jimmy Smits) brother Oscar (Nick Hermz), but because of her lack of tact and people skills she is removed from the case by the newly promoted Angel Batista (David Zayas).
+She is originally part of the team investigating the murder of Miguel Prado's (Jimmy Smits) brother Oscar (Nick Hermz), but because of her lack of tact and people skills she is removed from the case by the newly promoted Batista.
 The case she has been assigned to, the murder of a young woman, is eventually found to have been connected to the ongoing case of a serial killer called "The Skinner" (Jesse Borrego), which she solves with the help of confidential informant Anton Briggs (David Ramsey).
 The two begin a relationship after she saves his life.
 Because of her success on the Skinner case, Debra receives her detective shield at the end of the season.
 She also serves as Dexter's best man at his and Rita's wedding.

 Season four

 Jennifer Carpenter portrayed Debra Morgan for all eight seasons of Dexter.

 At the beginning of the season, Dexter tells Debra that Harry slept with one of his confidential informants.
 She investigates the files on Harry's informants and interviews them, hoping to find the one Harry slept with.
 One of the files is shown to be Laura Moser (Sage Kirkpatrick).
 Her relationship with Anton begins to suffer at this point, especially when Lundy returns to Miami to hunt the Trinity Killer (John Lithgow).
-They sleep together and renew their relationship, but the very same night they are both shot — Lundy fatally — by an unknown assailant.
+They sleep together and renew their relationship, but the very same night they are both shot - Lundy fatally - by an unknown assailant.
 Debra blames herself, and laments to Dexter that she is "broken".
 She puts aside her grief when she comes to suspect that the Trinity Killer was the shooter, and opens an investigation.

 After consulting with forensics technician Vince Masuka (C. S. Lee), however, Debra deduces that Trinity could not have been the shooter.
 During a Thanksgiving dinner with Dexter's family, Debra remembers a conversation she had with reporter Christine Hill (Courtney Ford), and realizes Hill has knowledge of the shooting that no one outside the police department knew about, and concludes that she was the shooter.
 This is proven true in a later episode revealing that Hill is Trinity's daughter.
 Hill confesses to Debra that she killed Lundy, moments before she commits suicide.
 Debra then renews her search for Harry's mistress, and finds out about Laura Moser, and the fact that Dexter and the Ice Truck Killer are brothers.
 She tells Dexter the news (which he already knew), and then tells him that he is "the one consistently good thing" in her life.